megaport/terraform-provider-megaport/terraform-mcp-server.md

 **Prompt:**

 > "Using the Terraform MCP Server, look up the latest documentation for the `megaport_mcr` resource from the `megaport/megaport` provider in the Terraform Registry.
-Then, generate a resource block named 'agentic-mcr' with a `product_name` of 'My Agentic MCR', a `port_speed` of 1000 Mbps, and a `contract_term_months` of 12, located in 'CoreSite SV1 - San Jose'."
+Then, generate a resource block named 'agentic-mcr' with a `product_name` of 'My Agentic MCR', a `port_speed` of 1000 Mbps, and a `contract_term_months` of 12, located in 'NextDC B1'."

 ### 3. Aruba Megaport Virtual Edge (MVE)